How to Find Lost AirPods That Are Offline And Dead

 3. Check the battery level and last known location of your AirPods.

-Additionally, if you reclaimed your AirPods or bought a new set, make sure to enable Find My and, if you wish, the separation alerts as well.
+Also, if you reclaimed your AirPods, make sure to enable Find My and, if you wish, the separation alerts as well.
 By doing the latter, you will receive a notification on your iPhone saying that your AirPods are no longer with you.
 That way, you’ll know the whereabouts of your AirPods immediately if you leave them behind.

 Leave a Reply